Rhode Island Hospital Injury Control COBRE Funding Opportunity

 Application Process

-• Title page including: Your name and degrees, affiliation, home department, research mentor (or if you need one) and the mentor’s affiliation and home department.
+• Your name and degrees, affiliation, home department, research mentor (or if you need one) and the mentor’s affiliation and home department.

-• One-page summary/scope statement of your proposed project or idea, including a statement about how your research will utilize the Injury Control COBRE resources
+• Summary/scope statement of your proposed project or idea, including a statement about how your research will utilize the Injury Control COBRE resources

 • CV and/or NIH Biosketch